apache/datafusion/datafusion/core/tests/sqllogictests/README.md

 #### Running tests: Validation Mode

-In this model, `sqllogictests` runs the statements and queries in a `.slt` file, comparing the expected output in the fule to the output produced by that run.
+In this model, `sqllogictests` runs the statements and queries in a `.slt` file, comparing the expected output in the file to the output produced by that run.

 Run all tests suites in validation mode